opendocsg/opendoc-supreme-court-judgements/2019_SGCA_36/report.md

 It is evident from the foregoing that the SIA Form of Contract was _designed_ to be administered by an architect.
 In fact, in the absence of a person duly appointed to perform the duties of the architect under the contract, the processes leading to payments, approvals and instructions will grind to a halt: Chow Kok Fong, _The Singapore SIA Form of Building Contract_ (Sweet & Maxwell, 2013) (“_The Singapore SIA Form of Building Contract_”) at paras 2.13 and 2.15.

 34     Among his various responsibilities, the architect plays an integral role in the payment certification process under the contract.
 Interim payments to the contractor are governed by cl 31 of the SIA Conditions of Contract.
 Specifically, cl 31(2)(a) provides for the situations under which a contractor shall be entitled to serve a payment claim on the employer.
 Notably, a copy of the payment claim must always be forwarded to the architect.
-The amended cl 31(3)(a) of the SIA Conditions of Contract as found in the Contract provides that “\[w\]ithin 14 days after receipt of the payment claim or the day on which the Contractor is required under clause 31(2) to submit his payment claim, whichever is later, the Architect _shall_ … _issue an Interim Certificate to the Contractor_”[\[note: 43\]](#Ftn_43) \[emphasis added\].
-This is in contrast to cl 31(3)(b) which merely states that the employer “shall be _entitled_”[\[note: 44\]](#Ftn_44) \[emphasis added\] to issue a payment response.
+The amended cl 31(3)(a) of the SIA Conditions of Contract as found in the Contract provides that “\[w\]ithin 14 days after receipt of the payment claim or the day on which the Contractor is required under clause 31(2) to submit his payment claim, whichever is later, the Architect _shall_ … _issue an Interim Certificate to the Contractor_”[^43] \[emphasis added\].
+This is in contrast to cl 31(3)(b) which merely states that the employer “shall be _entitled_”[^44] \[emphasis added\] to issue a payment response.
 Indeed, if the employer elects not to file a payment response, cl 31(3)(c) provides that the interim certificate issued by the architect shall be deemed the payment response from the employer and shall have full effect as ascribed to a payment response under the SOPA.
 Therefore, while an employer may _elect_ to file a payment response, it is _mandatory_ for the architect to issue an interim certificate in response to a payment claim from a contractor.

 35     The importance of an architect’s certificate in the payment process under the SIA Form of Contract was also underscored in _Chin Ivan_ at \[20\]: